krateoplatformops/azuredevops-rest-dynamic-controller-plugin/README.md

 ```

 **Description**:
-This endpoint creates a new Git repository in the specified Azure DevOps project.
+This endpoint creates a new GitRepository in the specified Azure DevOps project.
 It allows you to specify the `initialize` field to indicate whether the repository should be initialized with a first commit.
 It allows you to specify the `defaultBranch` field to set the default branch of the repository.